TGAC/RAMPART/doc/source/analyse_assemblies.rst

 previously, will use the Kmer Analysis Toolkit (KAT) to create a comparison matrix comparing kmer counts in the reads to the assembly.
 This can be visualised later using KAT to show how much of the content in the reads has been assembled and how repetitive the assembly is.
 Repetition could be due to heterozygosity in the diploid genomes so please read the KAT manual and walkthrough guide to get a better understanding of how to interpret this data.
+Note that information for KAT is not automatically used for selecting the best assembly at present.
+See next section for more information about automatic assembly selection.

 CEGMA aligns highly conserved eukaryotic genes to the assembly.
 CEGMA produces a statistic which represents an estimate of gene completeness in the assembly.  i.e. if we see CEGMA maps 95% of the conserved genes to the assembly we can